pixlark/gl-backend/README.md

 ## GL Backend

 This is a basic game framework I'm writing for use in my own games.
-It interacts directly with OpenGL using GLEW and renders user-defined Surfaces from a texture atlas.
+It interacts directly with OpenGL using GLEW and renders by very simply reconstructing the required vertices every frame.

 ### Building